pmean/build-website/text/00/software-00.md

 **Importing statistical graphs**

-I use S-plus to draw a lot of the simple line graphs on my web pages.
+I use S-plus to draw a lot of the simple line graphs on my web pages.<U+FFFD>
 Here's an example:

 ![](http://www.pmean.com/images/03/mle1a.gif){width="352" height="272"}